 Report from Thursday

-Prior to FFL week, CWD kids and adults had the opportunity to submit a one-minute video for Docu-Diabetes IV (aka the FFL Oscars) coordinated by CWD’s Ben Stroud, Tom Karlya, Kevin Covais, and Amanda Borges, who all work in the film industry.
-These short videos were viewed and voted on by a Wednesday FFL audience, and then the top five winning videos were shown during the Banquet.
-They were realistic, poignant, sometimes funny, and always spot-on!
+Prior to FFL week, CWD kids had the opportunity to submit a one-minute video for Docu-Diabetes III (aka the FFL Oscars) coordinated by CWD’s Ben Stroud, Tom Karlya, Kevin Covais, and Amanda Borges, who all work in the film industry.
+These short videos were viewed and voted on by a Wednesday FFL audience, and then the winning videos were shown during the Banquet.
+They were funny and spot-on, and yes, we definitely have some up-and-coming talent in our FFL kids!
 Congratulations and well done to all who submitted videos.

 And with that – the party was on!
-DJ Miles and Terra invited the sponsors onto the dance floor for a warm-up dance, and then worked their usual magic with the crowd, the music, and the dance floor.
-As an added bonus, Mickey and Minnie, Belle and the Beast, Cinderella and Prince Charming, and Princess Tiana and Naveen joined the celebration for photos, meet-and-greets, and even dancing!
-All in all, an energizing, emotional, and spectacular evening to mark our 20th banquet.
+DJ Miles and Terra invited the sponsors onto the dance floor for a Boot Scootin’ Boogie line dance, and then worked their usual magic with the crowd, the music, and the dance floor.
+As an added bonus, Disney’s Country Bears joined us for a couple of hours – they were some of the best character visits ever!
+All in all, an amazing and spectacular evening.